UniversalDevicesInc/udi_python_interface/API.md

 ```

-`send()`, send a message to Polyglot directly.
+* __send()__ send a message to Polyglot directly.

-`restart()`, allows you to self restart the NodeServer.
+* __restart()__ allows you to self restart the NodeServer.

-`stop()`, drop the connection with Polyglot and send a notice to the nodeserver to stop running.
+* __stop()__ drop the connection with Polyglot and send a notice to the nodeserver to stop running.

-`updateProfile()`, send the current profile files to the ISY.
+* __updateProfile()__ send the current profile files to the ISY.

-`checkProfile()`, compare the profile version in server.json with the installed version and update the ISY if the installed version is behind.
+* __checkProfile()__ compare the profile version in server.json with the installed version and update the ISY if the installed version is behind.

-`getNetworkInterface()`, get the network interface the node server is running on.
+* __getNetworkInterface()__ get the network interface the node server is running on.

-`getLogLevel()`, get the currently configured log level.
+* __getLogLevel()__ get the currently configured log level.
 This is the level that Polyglot has saved in it's database.
 The node server may have changed this directly without notifying Polyglot.

-`setLogLevel(level)`, send the specified level to Polyglot to store in its database.
+* __setLogLevel__(level) send the specified level to Polyglot to store in its database.
 This level will then be sent back to the node server and set as the current log level.

-`addLogLevel(name, level, string_name)`, Add a new log level to the logger and to the list displayed to the user.  'name' is the level name string (typically all upper case like DEBUG, WARNING, etc.) 'level' is the numeric value of new level, and string_name is the string to display to the user in the log level selector.

-**NOTE** that this modifies the node server log level list which is stored as part of the node server configuration in PG3.
+* __addLogLevel__(name, level, string\_name), Add a new log level to the logger and to the list displayed to the user.  'name' is the level name string (typically all upper case like DEBUG, WARNING, etc.) 'level' is the numeric value of new level, and string_name is the string to display to the user in the log level selector.  <BR> **NOTE** that this modifies the node server log level list which is stored as part of the node server configuration in PG3.
 Thus you should only attempt to add items to the list after the config data has been recieved from PG3.
-The best place to do this would be in a CONFIG event handler.

-**NOTE2** that there is currently no way to remove or modify an item on the list other than replacing the whole list.
-See `setLogList()` below.
+The best place to do this would be in a CONFIG event handler.  <BR>**NOTE2** that there is currently no way to remove or modify an item on the list other than replacing the whole list.
+See __setLogList()__ below.

-`setLogList(list)`, Send the list of log levels for the frontend log level list selector.
-The 'list' is an array of `{display_name:LOGLEVEL}` objects.
+* __setLogList(list)__ Send the list of log levels for the frontend log level list selector.
+The 'list' is an array of __{display_name:LOGLEVEL}__ objects.
 The user will be presented with the 'display_name' and when selected, it will set the log level to LOGLEVEL.
 LOGLEVEL must be one of the valid levels supported by the logger or added via the addLevelName method in the logger.
-(DEPRECATED)

-Currently you have to pass all values including default ones to add yours:
+(DEPRECATED) <BR>Currently you have to pass all values including default ones to add yours:

 ```python
         poly.setLogList([